-11.10.13 2D Transient Growth analysis of a flow past a backward-facing step of the linearised Navier-Stokes equations and it consists in computing the perturbation that leads to the highest energy growth for a fixed time horizon.
+11.10.13 2D Transient Growth analysis of a flow past a backward-facing step

 In this section it will be described how to perform a transient growth stability analysis using Nektar++.
 Let us consider a flow past a backward-facing step (figure 11.21).
 This is an important case because it allows us to understand the effects of separation caused by abrupt changes in the geometry and it is a common geometry in several studies of flow control and turbulence of separated flow.